nacx/circus/README.md

 To compile Circus, you can simply run:

     make

+If you want to enable debug messages, you can also compile Circus with debug support:

+    make debug=1

 This will compile the Circus library, run all unit tests, and build all the examples in the *examples* directory, so you can run them.